WoofGrrrr/file-system-broker/apis/BrokerFileSystem/README.md

     or if the directory's full pathName > 255 characters, or if there is an operating system error.

-    Sub-directories are currently not supported, thus a directoryName parameter is not currently supported.
+    Sub-directories are currently not supported.

 ### hasFiles(extensionId [, directoryName])